What should you know before buying stock in Bowlero Corp. (BOWL)

 Sponsored

-The stock witnessed a 5.42% loss in the last 1 month and extending the period to 3 months gives it a 12.20%, and is 8.27% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 5.74% over the week and 4.80% over the month.
+The stock witnessed a 13.92% loss in the last 1 month and extending the period to 3 months gives it a 19.77%, and is -1.35% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.10% over the week and 4.39% over the month.

 Bowlero Corp. is expected to release its quarterly report on 05/10/2023.The EPS is expected to grow by 70.20% this year.